rosendolu/crypto-mcp-server/README.md

 -   You can switch the active exchange via configuration or parameters in your application code.
 -   If no valid API credentials are found for any supported exchange, the system will throw an error and log the issue.
 -   **Multiple technical indicators and strategies supported:** MACD, Bollinger Bands, KDJ, EMA, and more.

+## 🤝 Business Cooperation

+We are actively seeking business partners and collaborators!
+If you are interested in exploring commercial cooperation, integration, or joint ventures with the Crypto MCP project, we would love to hear from you.
+Please contact us at rosendofun@gmail.com to discuss potential opportunities.

 ## License